dc5trust/Pomodoro-React-app/README.md

 # Pomodoro Timer React App
-## A pomodoro timer is an affective method of studying for long periods of time.
-User May set specific study times along with short or longer break times.
-Fully customizable from colors, fonts and set times.
+## A pomodoro timer is an effective study strategy for many students.
+The strategy is rather simple, study for a set period of time followed by a short break and then a longer break.
+Basically, never working for more than a set specific time without first getting a break.

 ## Link to Web Application